FreeHealth/freehealth/README.txt

                http://www.freemedforms.com/

-I. What is the FreeMedForms project?
+I What is the FreeMedForms project?

 FreeMedForms project is a fully open source medical project.
 It includes:
 - an open Electronic Medical Record Manager: FreeMedForms EMR